 Provides students with an understanding of the theory and operation of a computer as an artist's tool.
 Students will use microcomputers and drawing and scanning techniques as found in various software programs to produce computer artwork.
+Credits: 3

 Students are responsible for cost of instructional art materials and supplies beyond those directly covered by lab fees.
+Lab Hours: O Lecture Hours: 3

-ARTS200: Intermediate Drawing
+ARTS200: Intermediate Drawing Continuation of

-Continuation of

 ARTS110-Fundamental Drawing.
 A lecture/studio course that further explores value systems, light and shade, perspective, proportion, composition and various transfer techniques within both traditional and contemporary modes of drawing.
 Students learn to work with such media as pencil, colored pencils, charcoal, conte crayon, pen and ink, pastels and collage.
+Credits: 3

 Students are responsible for cost of instructional art materials and supplies beyond those directly covered by lab fees.
+Lab Hours: 2 Lecture Hours: 2 Prerequisites: ARTS110 or permission of instructor.